ont-app/ont-app/README.md

 # Ont-app

-This repo contains several projects providing tools for interacting with graph-shaped data in Clojure, and to ontology-driven programming.
+This repo contains several projects providing tools for interacting with graph-shaped data in Clojure.

 Here are the primary projects:

 | Project | Notes |
 | --- | --- |